menandmice/micetro_docs/guides/implementation/central_database_windows.rst

     <databaseusername value="mmSuiteDBUser"/>
     <databasepassword value="password hash"/>

-For the Windows Authentication method, an example ``preferences.cfg`` file would look like this:
+For the Windows Authentication method, an example database section of the ``preferences.cfg`` file would look like this:

 .. code-block::